borkdude/blog/posts/reagami.md

-Title: Reagami: ultra-small (<4kb) reactive apps using Squint and hiccup
+Title: Reagami: a Reagent-like library in less than 100 lines of Squint CLJS
 Date: 2025-10-24
 Tags: clojure, squint, clojurescript, reagent